 - The department or unit can show that a reasonable number of internal candidates meet the minimum requirements of the job and are qualified to perform the essential functions of the position.

-Except for internal searches required under terms of a collective bargaining agreement, requests for internal advertisement must be submitted in writing, using the Request to Post Position form.
+Except for internal searches required under terms of a collective bargaining agreement, requests for internal advertisement must be submitted in writing.
 Internal searches required under terms of a collective bargaining process will be initiated by Human Resources.
-In all other instances, documentation of compliance with the criteria listed above must be provided on the form or on an attachment.
+In all other instances, documentation of compliance with the criteria listed above must be provided.
 If the request for an internal search is approved, the department or unit will be required to complete and document all steps of the standard hiring process including screening, interviewing and reference-checking.

 The following examples demonstrate special circumstances under which an internal search might be conducted.